andre-j3sus/ist-meic-notes/1st-semester/dad/1-consensus.md

 > _**State Machine Replication** is a technique for implementing a fault-tolerant service by replicating servers and coordinating client interactions with a replicated state machine._

 * In SMR we need to order the **commands** sent by the clients; thus we need to run **multiple instances** of consensus one after the other;
-* Use a different ser of proposers and acceptors for each consensus instance would be **inefficient** - so we want to **keep the same set of proposers and acceptors for multiple instances**;
+* Use a different set of proposers and acceptors for each consensus instance would be **inefficient** - so we want to **keep the same set of proposers and acceptors for multiple instances**;
 * **Proposers should be learners**, to avoid proposers from proposing values that have already been accepted in other instances.

 ### Optimizations

 * A proposer can start **a new instance of consensus while the other is still executing**, but this may create some weird situations, if the channel is not FIFO;
-* To prevent the slowdown from having to run step 1 (prepare) form multiple instances of consensus, the leader can execute this step for multiple instances in **parallel**.
+* To prevent the slowdown from having to run step 1 (prepare) for multiple instances of consensus, the leader can execute this step for multiple instances in **parallel**.